luarocks/luarocks-site/README.md

 A webpage for hosting and serving Lua modules.

-The entire site runs on [OpenResty][1], an nginx based platform with Lua support.
+The entire site runs on [OpenResty][1], an Nginx based platform with Lua support.
 The site itself is coded in [MoonScript][2] and uses [Lapis][3] as a web framework.

 Files are stored on Google Cloud Storage.
-Postgresql is used as a database.
+PostgreSQL is used as a database.

 [Tup][4] is the build system.